carbonfive/raygun-rails/README.md

 ### Using Guard

-Guard is configured to run ruby specs, and also listen for livereload connections.
+Run `guard` to automatically listen for file changes and run the appropriate specs:

     $ bundle exec guard